I am a dynamic, interactive, and empathic therapist who views each problem in our lives as an opportunity for healing and growth.

-I am a member of the Anti-Racism Committee of the Mid-Atlantic Group Psychotherapy Association and I work with the Center for the Study of Race, Ethnicity and Culture at the Washington School of Psychiatry.
+A current member of the Social Justice Committee at the Center for Psychotherapy & Psychoanalysis of NJ, I am a former member of the Anti-Racism Committee of the Mid-Atlantic Group Psychotherapy Association and the Steering Committee of the Center for the Study of Race, Ethnicity and Culture at the Washington School of Psychiatry.

 I completed training in psychoanalysis at the Psychoanalytic Psychotherapy Study Center of New York in 2001.
 My training was eclectic and I have a contemporary relational approach.

-I completed a four-year full-time training in psychoanalysis at the Psychoanalytic Psychotherapy Study Center of New York in 2001, including Freudian, ego psychology, object relations, interpersonal, self psychology, modern, intersubjective and relational (my ultimate focus) approaches.
+I completed a four-year full-time training in psychoanalysis at the Psychoanalytic Psychotherapy Study Center of New York in 2001, including Freudian, ego psychology, object relations, interpersonal, self psychology, modern and intersubjective/relational (my primary focus) approaches.